- Pets are messy — But they don’t have to be! It’s still possible to maintain a clean home with a full family of messy humans and pets.

 Nothing makes a home smell fresh quite like cracking open some windows on a breezy day.
 Opening windows when the temperatures are warm is a great remedy to clear out stale air as well as pet dander.
 While opening the windows in the winter isn’t as pleasant, you can still refresh your home by opening some windows for about 10 minutes at a time.

 There are multiple ways to incorporate trays for a clean home.
 Start by placing a tray beneath dog bowls to catch any slobber, water spills, and stray pet food that misses your pet’s mouth.
-Instead of sweeping and mopping the floor every time your pet gets a bite of food or sip of water, clean up the tray once, at the end of the day.
+It’ll keep you from sweeping and mopping the floor every time your pet gets a bite of food or sip of water — simply clean up the tray once at the end of the day.

 Keep your dog’s nails trimmed to minimize the amount of dirt they track in and keep your furnishings and floors safer from punctures and scratches.
 Plan to trim your pup’s nails about every three to four weeks.
 The nail clipping process can be intimidating for pups and pet parents alike, but maintain a calm demeanor and voice to make Fido feel at ease.

 Some cleaning ingredients are toxic to pets, such as bleach, alcohol, and even essential oils.
 If you do use them, keep these and other cleaning products stowed away where pets cannot access them.
 While cleaning, make sure pets are put somewhere safe until you are done and the products have fully dried.

 Here are a few cleaning ingredients considered pet-safe, but even these should be kept in a safe place:

 - Accelerated hydrogen peroxide (AHP) — Accelerated hydrogen peroxide is a more stable ingredient than hydrogen peroxide and is generally regarded as safe for pets.
 It can disinfect surfaces more efficiently and safely than hydrogen peroxide.